sid-fou/CTF-WriteUps/VulnLawyers.md

 ## Part 2: The /denied Endpoint & New Login Flow

 - Checked `/denied` directly: a 401 Unauthorized page saying my IP was blocked.
-Nothing useful or sensitive leaked here-just clean, minimal branding.
+Nothing useful or sensitive leaked here, just clean, minimal branding.

 - Visited `/lawyers-only`, which redirected me to `/lawyers-only-login`.
 This new login page used a simple form asking for email and password.
 No flags, just a standard login.